lisds/ds-100-sql/README.md

 # Rectangular data chapter from Learning Data Science

-This is an unmodified (as per license below) copy of the original files at <https://github.com/DS-100/textbook>, as of commit `d30fde27`.
+This is an unmodified (as per license below - but see caveats) copy of the original files at <https://github.com/DS-100/textbook>, as of commit `d30fde27`.

 ## Learning Data Science